[Excel VBA] Count Columns & Rows Having Data (10 Editable Codes)

 Count All Non-Blank Cells in a Selected Column

-6. Count All Used Rows in an Active Excel Sheet
+Case 6: Use VBA Code to Count Used Rows in an Active Excel Sheet

 In this code, there’s no range to insert.
 Just run this code and it will instantly return the total number of all used rows in the active Excel sheet.